hexueer/analysis/notebooks/kmer-analysis.md

   ⋮
 ```

 Now that we have an idea of what the locations are, and how they are formatted (country name before first colon, if any), let's add a new column to generalize by country.
-Of course, since we are automating this process, we are reproducing how the NCBI has labeled the data, even though there may be errors or we might not agree (e.g. Hong Kong labeled under China).
+Of course, since we are automating this process, we are reproducing how the NCBI has labeled the data, even though there may be errors or we might not agree.
 Because of this, our analysis might miss some of the important nuances to the data.

 ```julia
 julia> kmerDf.country = map(x -> split(x, ":")[1], kmerDf.location)